How does Greenpeace fundraise?

 How does Greenpeace UK make sure fundraisers work to the highest standards?

 We have few complaints and regularly survey our supporters to find out how they feel about our communications.
 Overwhelmingly and consistently, the feedback is that our supporters are very happy with the style and frequency of all our communications.
+If you would like to provide us with feedback on a fundraiser please click here.

 Does Greenpeace UK sell or swap the names/addresses/contact details of supporters?